Generalized Anxiety Disorder (GAD) in Children and Teens

 Experts don’t know how to prevent GAD in children.
 If you see signs of GAD in your child, you can help by getting an evaluation as soon as possible.
+Remember that the symptoms are not attention seeking, but a sign of a serious problem.
 Early treatment can ease symptoms and enhance your child’s normal development.
-It can also improve his or her quality of life.
+It can also improve their quality of life.

 How can I help my child or teen live with GAD?

 As a parent, you play a key role in your child’s treatment.
 Here are things you can do to help:

 - Keep all appointments with your child’s healthcare provider.
 If medicine is prescribed, make sure it's taken as directed.
 Alert your child's provider if there are any signs of side effects.

 - Reassure your child.
 With GAD, your child may not realize their worry is more intense than the situation calls for.
 Your child will need more reassurance from you and other adults.

 - Listen to your child.
 Find out about school, activity on social media, and relationships.
 Bullying, both in person and on social media, is a serious problem many children face.
 Let your child know that they can talk to you about anything, especially if they are so anxious or sad that self-harm is being considered.